-The Prospectus sets out the relevant dates of (i) the initial pool cut (see definition of Initial Pool Transfer Effective Date, being 12 October 2019) and (ii) the relevant transfer (see Completion Date, being 15 October 2019) and these are less than few days apart.
+The Prospectus sets out the relevant dates of (i) the initial pool cut (see definition of First Valuation Date) and (ii) the relevant transfer (see First Purchase Date, being 18 May 2020) and these are less than two months apart.
 This clearly meets the requirement.